-Who’s doing the work and what’s the work to be done?
+Who’s doing the work, and what’s the work to be done?

 As an example, let’s imagine a coach asks the goalie on a soccer team to cover an offensive position.
-Since the goalie can’t do both jobs at full capacity, the goalie will have to stretch outside of their comfort zone to meet the needs of the team.
+Since the goalie can’t feasibly do both jobs at full capacity, the goalie will have to stretch outside of their comfort zone to meet the needs of the team.
 Once you understand where gaps exist between someone’s comfort zone (or natural behavioral style) and the work they’re being asked to do, you can coach the “players on the field” to execute effectively.

 Keep in mind: